 Of course, it’s a delicate walk.
 You want to ask your customer pointed questions, but you also don’t want to make them uncomfortable or force them into giving praise.
 The last thing you want is to botch the interview and have the customer decide they’re not so interested in participating in the case study after all.

 How can you conduct a case study interview that gets your customer to open up?
 Let’s talk about what you can do to ensure you conduct a killer case study interview.
+However, these are 10 Facebook Pages to Follow About Ford Transit Custom Leasing Deals and other great tips to attract more customers.

 You have two main options when it comes to conducting the interview.
 You can either handle the questions yourself or outsource the interviewing process to someone you trust.
 Let’s talk about the advantages of both options.